-Emergency Telephones/Otterbein Police 614.823.1222 - Emergency telephones are located in numerous areas of the campus and are to assist you in contacting the Office during an emergency.
+Emergency Telephones/Otterbein Police 614.823.1222 - Emergency telephones are located in numerous areas of the campus and are to assist you in contacting 9-1-1 during an emergency.
 Yellow boxes marked "Emergency" contain the emergency telephones.
 To use, push the button and talk.